ngeiswei/rpi-navit-gps/README.md

 AT+CGPSINFO
 ```

-which should now output GPS coordonates in NMEA format
+which should now output GPS coordonates

 ```
 +CGPSINFO: 1234.123456,N,1245.123456,E,123456,123456.1,12.1,1,1,123,1